pooruse/stm32f215_gcc_build/README.md

 # stm32f215_gcc_build

-This is a template for stm32f215ze in gcc build environment. includes startup.s and link script
-Check build flags in "Sconscript"
+This is a template for stm32f215ze in gcc build environment with st standard peripheral library including startup.s and link script. you can find my build flags in "Sconscript"